FAQ - Health Professional Students

 Students may use any of the local hospitals in the Louisville area or nationwide.
 However, UofL Hospital provides deeper discounts for services.
 Hospital Emergency Rooms are the most expensive form of health care and should be used only for life threatening emergencies or when all other facilities are closed.

 Yes, if you are more than 50 miles away from campus.
-Using the United Healthcare (UHC) network will be less expensive if available.
-See the Academic Health Plans Web site for information on how to locate a UHC provider.
+Using the Anthem BC/BS network will be less expensive if available.
+See the Academic Health Plans Web site for information on how to locate a Anthem provider.

 Yes.
 Worldwide coverage and travel assistance is available including air ambulance transfer back to the United States if medically necessary.
 Please contact Academic Health Plans at (855) 850-4191 for more information.

 International students are not covered when they require services in their home country.